The Best Checking Accounts in Ohio of 2023

 One nice perk of the Asterisk-Free Checking account is that you get 24-hour grace to avoid overdraft fees.
 If you would overdraft your account, you have until midnight the next day to make a deposit that brings your balance back into the black.
 If you do, you won’t owe a fee.

 Fifth Third Bank

-The Fifth Third Free Checking Account is exactly what it says on the tin.
-It’s a basic checking account that charges no monthly fees.
+The Fifth Third Momentum Checking Account is a basic checking account that charges no monthly fees.

 There is no minimum deposit to open the account and no minimum balance or other requirements to avoid the monthly fee.

 Customers also have surcharge-free access to more than 40,000 partner ATMs in the country--making it extremely convenient for cash withdrawals.